-Begin your journey with UNT Dallas here.
+Your first step at UNT Dallas begins here.
 In this section, you will find helpful information on UNT Dallas' admission requirements and deadlines.
-Whether you are currently enrolled in high school, a community college or another university, the information you need to apply to UNT Dallas is provided below.
-Even if you have not attended high school or college in a number of years, you can find information about starting a new period of your life with classes at UNT Dallas.
+Whether you are currently enrolled in high school, a community college, or another university, the information you need to apply to UNT Dallas is provided below.
+Even if you have not attended high school or college in a number of years, you can find information about completing your education at UNT Dallas.